Ketel Marte Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.78 team ERA ranks third across all league pitching staffs.
+- The Braves have a 3.80 team ERA that ranks fourth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.